Every question you’ve ever had about ethical fashion, answered.

 The fast fashion industry has gripped the world with its promise of never-ending trends, criminally low prices, and the convenience and accessibility that has come as a result.
-We’ve grown used to extremely cheap clothing pumped out in new styles every single week all at the click of a button.
-We’re building houses with wardrobes the sizes of bedrooms and consuming things at a rate that has never been seen before.
-Fast fashion has become a detrimental environmental and social issue, and ethical fashion is the solution.
+We’ve grown used to extremely cheap clothing pumped out in new styles every single week, all at the click of a button.
+We’re building houses with wardrobes the sizes of bedrooms and consuming “disposable” clothing at a rate that has never been seen before.
+Fast fashion has become a detrimental environmental and social issue, and ethical fashion is a solution.

 “The general definition of ethical fashion, is fashion that aims to reduce the negative impact on people, animals, and the planet.
 Producing an item of clothing involves design, labour, and materials.
 Ethical fashion is kind to the planet and people every step of the way: from seed to garment.”

 It’s easy to look at an item of clothing in your wardrobe and not give a thought to how it got to you.
 But unfortunately, t-shirt trees don’t exist, and shoe bushes aren’t a thing.
-Our clothing starts out as a material that looks nothing like the clothes we put on our bodies.
+Our clothing starts out nothing like the garments we put on our bodies.

-Ethical fashion considers the impact of using materials, to make clothing.
-Linen, cotton, polyester, denim; each fabric has a different impact on the environment, and choosing the lesser impact is what ethical fashion is all about.
+Ethical fashion considers the impact of using materials to make clothing.
+Linen, cotton, polyester, denim; each fabric has a different impact on the planet and its people, and choosing the lesser impact is what ethical fashion is all about.

-The wages of the people who produce the material, such as harvesting the cotton crops, are also considered.
+The wages of the people who produce the material, such as those who harvest the cotton crops, are considered in the ethical fashion process.
 This is why you hear of conventional versus fair trade cotton.
-When facts like 250,000 cotton farmers have killed themselves in the last 15 years, spring to our awareness, bothering about ethical fashion is swept to the forefront of our priorities.
-We start to consider the depth of the issue and the impact of our consumer decisions.
+When facts like 250,000 cotton farmers have killed themselves in the last 15 years are brought to our awareness, bothering about ethical fashion becomes not only a priority but also a necessity.
+This is when we start to consider the depth of the issue and the impact of our consumer decisions.

 In China, they say you can tell the popular colour that season by the colour of the rivers.
 That makes us sick.

-The general method within the fast fashion industry is dyeing clothing with chemicals and pollutants, to get them that perfect shade of pink, orange, or whatever the celebs tell us is “on trend”.
+The general method within the fast fashion industry is dyeing clothing with chemicals and pollutants to give them that perfect shade of pink, orange, or whatever the celebs tell us is “on trend”.
 When factories – often in third world countries – do not responsibly contain and manage their waste, these dyes flow into water ways, contaminating the drinking and bathing water of surrounding villages.
 Still births, mutations, and other life changing conditions, along with the destruction of plant life and ecosystems, are the repercussions of irresponsible dye use.

 Alternatively, ethical fashion focuses on more ethical dyeing processes, including dyeing clothes with natural dyes, closed loop systems, recycling dyes, or no colour change at all.
-The price to humanity and the environment of conventional dyes and processes, just isn’t worth it, and those businesses that operate with ethical fashion principles recognise this completely.
+The price to humanity and the environment of conventional dyes and processes just isn’t worth it, and those businesses that operate with ethical fashion principles recognise this completely.

 1 in 6 people work in the global fashion industry, and most are earning less than $3 a day.
 Growers, producers, movers, makers, packers, and sellers are exploited, underpaid, and put in terrible working conditions.
 Garment factory workers work in factories without access to clean drinking water, regular breaks, comfortable environments, or basic human rights.
-It was the Rana Plaza tragedy in 2013 that forced the world to wake up to the twistedness of the fashion industry, but five years later, the issues go on.
+It was the Rana Plaza tragedy in 2013 that forced the world to recognise the wickedness of the fashion industry but now, years later, the problems remain.

-Ethical fashion.
-Two words which should be recognised, respected, and admired when said to someone you first meet.
-It’s not a term that can be summarised in one blog post, but it’s a term we must learn to seek, maintain, and aspire to in our fashion decisions.
+Ethical fashion: two words that should be respected and admired in whatever conversation they are said.
+It’s not a term that can be summarised in one blog post, but it’s a term we must learn to seek, maintain, and aspire to in our individual fashion decisions.

-We should bother with ethical fashion, because we’re human.
-The emotional and mental stress of a cotton farmer, and the conditions of garment factory workers wouldn’t be wished upon our worst enemies; so why do we continue to support it?
+We should bother with ethical fashion because we’re all human.
+The emotional and mental stress of a cotton farmer and the conditions of garment factory workers wouldn’t be wished upon our worst enemies, so why do we continue to turn a blind eye to them?

 Want to dive into the world of ethical fashion?